 publish or print your note.
 This means that your note can be shared via URL and people can read your note.

 Once you choose to publish it, Simplenote gives you a URL where you can access it.
 You also have the option of making your note private once again.

 Your note can’t be edited when it’s published, and appears in a very clean and simple page.
 I wished that instead of an advertisement there, it would be a profile picture and a username.
 Nonetheless, the page still looks good.

-Lastly, there’s thei icon.
+.
 This simply gives more information about the note.
-It gives you the approximate word and character count, and allows you to pin it to the top of your notes.
+It gives you the approximate word and character count, and allows you to pin it to the top of your notes. i icon

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.